Selected Passages from Hungarian-Ottoman Wars

 Bethlen Gábor (1580-1629)

-The Hajdú soldiers hired by the usurper Homonnai-Drugeth György in 1615-16 broke into the region of the Partium (a large area between Transylvania and Hungary) but they were beaten back in June 1616 at Konyárd by the army of Rhédey, the Chief Captain of Várad, the brother-in-law of Prince Bethlen.
+The Hajdú soldiers, hired by the usurper Homonnai-Drugeth György in 1615-16, invaded the region of the Partium (a large area between Transylvania and Hungary), but they were beaten back at Konyárd in June 1616 by the army of Rhédey, the chief captain of Várad, the brother-in-law of Prince Bethlen.

 Lippa castle

-After this defeat, Homonnai didn`t attack for a while but continued his plotting against Prince Bethlen.
-Unluckily, Bethlen had promised to cede Lippa Castle to the Ottomans before, in exchange for their aid for letting him seize the throne of Transylvania.
-Having defeated Homonnai at Konyárd, willy-nilly, Bethlen had to give Lippa to the Turks.
-It has made the Hajdú soldiers extremely upset and they began the gossip that Borosjenő Castle and Várad (Oradea) Castle would be surrendered to the Turks, too.
+After this defeat, Homonnai did not attack for a while but continued to plot against Prince Bethlen.
+Unfortunately, Bethlen had previously promised to cede Lippa Castle to the Ottomans in exchange for their help in taking the throne of Transylvania.
+After defeating Homonnai at Konyárd, Bethlen was forced to give Lippa to the Turks.
+This made the Hajdú soldiers very angry and they began to gossip that the castles of Borosjenő and Várad (Oradea) would also be surrendered to the Turks.

 Várad castle in 1617

-As a result of this, the Hajdú inhabitants of the Hajdú settlements and towns in Bihar and in Szabolcs counties felt threatened.
-The fright of the Hajdú people was just instigated further by the letters of Homonnai who spread his propaganda among them.
+As a result, the Hajdú people in the Hajdú settlements and towns of Bihar and Szabolcs counties felt threatened.
+The fear of the Hajdú inhabitants was exacerbated by the letters of Homonnai, who spread his propaganda among them.
 Hearing of this, Prince Bethlen appointed Simoni György to guard the western borders of Transylvania.
-Simoni, like Homonnai, began to hire Hajdú soldiers under his flag.
-Simoni tried to recruit his Hajdús from the area of Royal Hungary, thus taking away Homonnai`s resources.
+Simoni, like Homonnai, began to recruit Hajdú soldiers under his banner.
+Simoni tried to recruit his Hajdús from the Kingdom of Hungary, thus taking away Homonnai’s resources.

 Hajdú infantrymen (Drawing: Somogyi Győző)

-Knowing the savage reputation of the Hajdú soldiers, Rhédey, Prince Bethlen’s brother-in-law was recommended to summon the leaders of the Hajdús, arrest them if needed, and make them swear fealty to him, slaughtering those who would refuse it.
+Knowing the savage reputation of the Hajdú soldiers, Rhédey, Prince Bethlen’s brother-in-law, was instructed to summon the leaders of the Hajdús, arrest them if necessary, and force them to swear fealty to him, slaughtering those who refused.

 Homonnai Drugeth György (1583?-1620)

-Meanwhile, Homonnai`s other man, Captain Gombos András was waiting for his chance to release his Hajdú soldiers and attack the Szilágyság region of Transylvania.
-Which he did at the end of October with his 500 men, trying to recruit more while marching on.
+Meanwhile, Homonnai’s other man, Captain Gombos András, was waiting for his chance to release his Hajdú soldiers and attack the Szilágyság region of Transylvania.
+This he did at the end of October with 500 men, trying to recruit more as he marched on.

-Simoni and his 200 soldiers came out to meet him but Gombos hid his men in a forest so the attackers returned to a village called Tarcsa.
-It was the place where the Hajdús of Gombos assaulted them.
-They found out in which house Simoni was and surrounded the house.
+Simoni and his 200 soldiers came out to meet him, but Gombos hid his men in a forest, so the attackers returned to a village called Tarcsa.
+It was there that Gombos’ Hajdús attacked them.
+They found out which house Simoni was in and surrounded it.

 A Hajdú soldier, 17th century